Pennadam

 Pennadam (Pen Aavu Kadam) is a panchayat town in Cuddalore district in the Indian state of Tamil Nadu.

 Geography

 Pennadam has an average elevation of 54 metres (177 feet).

+History

 Sudarkozhundeeswarar Temple was built in the early Chola period.
-Pennadam is also the birthplace of Maigandanathar, one of the Nayanmars.
-A temple was also built for Maigandanathar in this town in the 20th century.
+Pennadam is also the birthplace of Meykandar and Kalikamba Nayanar renowned Nayanmars in Shaivaite culture.
+A temple was also built for Meykandar in this town in the 20th century.